 Social enterprises are organizations that create positive social impact through commercial strategies.
-They can be non-profit organizations who direct profits towards the cause, or for-profit organizations that sell specific products in urban environments or developing countries.
+They can be non-profit organizations who redirect profits towards the cause, or for-profit organizations that sell specific products for social good.
 Social enterprises are typically motivated by major socioeconomic issues to leave a positive impact on society.

 We at The Harvest Fund, a non-profit social enterprise, work to lift low-income communities out of poverty by supporting women farmers in rural areas of Zambia.
-Motivated by the United Nations Sustainable Development Goals (SDG), we aim to empower Zambian women farmers using sustainable agriculture training, efficient technology and microfinance.
+Motivated by the United Nations Sustainable Development Goals (SDG), we aim to empower Zambian women farmers using climate-smart agriculture training and tools.

-- Provides women farmers with the tools to successfully rise out of poverty
+- Provide women farmers with the tools to successfully rise out of poverty

-- Exceeds the standards imposed on them by gender inequality
+- Exceed the standards imposed on them by gender inequality

 Traditional nonprofits in the agricultural development sector do promote agricultural technology and/or training.
 However, our model leverages commercial strategies so that our farmers AND The Harvest Fund can generate revenue.
 This allows us to loosen our dependence on charitable contributions and maximize our earned income.
 Charitable grants and debt financing spur major growth.
 Our goal is to create a financially self-sustainable business model that also works to end poverty, create gender equality, and end hunger.